R/write_omv.R

 a list (if retDbg == TRUE), containing the meta data (mtaDta, metadata.json in the OMV-file), the extended data (xtdDta, xdata.json in the OMV-file) and the original data frame (dtaFrm)

 jamovi has a specific measurement level / type "ID" (in addition to the "standard" ones "Nominal", "Ordinal", and "Continuous").
-"ID" is used for columns that contain some form of ID (e.g., a
+"ID" is used for columns that contain some form of ID (e.g., a participant code).
+In order to set a variable of your data frame to "ID", you have to set the attribute

-(e.g., attr(dtaFrm$column, "jmv-id") = TRUE
+(e.g.,attr(dtaFrm$column, "jmv-id") = TRUE

 # use the data set "ToothGrowth" and, if it exists, write it as